A Parent Guide to Twitch

 Twitch has pushed the gaming community further than many people thought it would go.
 The gaming community is perhaps one of the most supportive groups of people that I have ever been exposed to.

 However, support does not mean clean.
-Twitch has no parental control settings, they have no kid version of the site, and they do not require any email verification for setting up an account.
+While Twitch does have community guidelines they are not set with kids in mind..
+Twitch has no parental control settings and thee is no kid version of the site.
+Twitch does not require any email verification for setting up an account.
 They also lack age-minimums on M-rated titles like Grand Theft Auto.
+So, parents do need to understand the settings and content and provide oversight for kids using the platform.

 With a little Google work and some search engine know-how, it is very easy to find family-friendly Twitch streams.
 I would recommend that parents assist their kids in making a Twitch account.
 Lay down rules that are mutually agreed upon.
 Make a “Twitch Contract” that states the amount of time they may watch, and mutually agreed streamers they can watch.